AQUIN0S/odyssey-game/obsidian/Game Design Document.md

 - Collectables?
 Additional companions.
 - Ship battles with pirates / Troy navy
 - Boat upgrades to survive the final boss.

+## Troy

+### Trojan Soldiers

+- Work as a team
+- Hoplites
+	- Hold a shield that reduces damage from the pointed direction
+	- Can slam the shield down for full damage reduction for a short time (but lose movement)
+	- Attack with spears and daggers
+- Archers
+	- Ranged attack
+	-